GrigoriPlatonov/cs231n-assignments-2022/README.md

 # cs231n-assignments-2022
 My solutions to the CS231n 2022 assignments
-Most of the codes are finished by myself:smiley:
+Most of the codes are finished by myself.So there are chances of undiscovered mistakes. :smiley:
+Some of the implementations are maybe naive:sob:

 Assignment 1:
  | Questions | |